sethdford/memory-bank/developer-primer.md

 * Clear Project Names: Use descriptive names for your project directories to easily identify them in the project selection prompt.
 * Workspace Structure: Organize your workspace so that project directories are clearly separated.

-This automatic project detection and selection feature simplifies working with multiple projects and ensures Roo Code always has the correct project context for each session.
+This automatic project detection and selection feature simplifies working with multiple projects and ensures Memory Bank always has the correct project context for each session.

 Automatic Project Detection and Selection:

-1. New Chat Session: When you start a new chat session in Architect or Code mode, Roo Code scans your workspace for `memory-bank/` directories.
+1. New Chat Session: When you start a new chat session in Architect or Code mode, Memory Bank scans your workspace for `memory-bank/` directories.
-2. Multiple Memory Banks Found: If multiple `memory-bank/` directories are detected, Roo Code will display a prompt in the chat asking you to choose the project you want to work on.
+2. Multiple Memory Banks Found: If multiple `memory-bank/` directories are detected, Memory Bank will display a prompt in the chat asking you to choose the project you want to work on.
-3. Project Selection Prompt: Roo Code will display a prompt asking you to choose your project.
+3. Project Selection Prompt: Memory Bank will display a prompt asking you to choose your project.
 It will look something like this in the chat:

 ```text
 Multiple Memory Banks detected.